Skip to content

 2. Go to Inventory → Products

-Navigate to your Inventory section and choose Products to view the list of items you sell.
+Navigate to your Inventory section and choose Products.

 3. Find the Voucher Product

-Use the search field to locate the product you want to assign as a voucher (it may be labeled as a Gift Product, Experience Voucher, or similar).
+Use the search field to locate the product you want to assign as a voucher (it may be labelled as a Gift Product, Experience Voucher, or similar).

 4. Open the Product Details